Unboxed-Software/solana-course/content/token22-in-the-client.md

 export default printTableData
 ```

-We'll be using this function to print information about tokens and their mints in a readable fashion.
+We'll be using the `printTableData` function to print information about tokens and their mints in a readable fashion.

 Lastly, `index.ts` has a `main` function that creates a connection to the specified cluster and calls `initializeKeypair`.
 This `main` function is where we'll end up calling the rest of our script once we've written it.

 ### 3. Create legacy and Token22 mints

-Let's start by creating new token mints using both the legacy Token program and the Token22 program.
+Let's start by creating new token mints using both the legacy token program and the Token22 program.
 Define a function called `createAndMintToken`.
 For now, we'll just create the token mint in this function, but in a later step we'll add minting.
 This function should take the following arguments:
 - `cluster` - the cluster you're pointing to (i.e. Devnet vs Localnet)
 - `connection` - the connection object to use
 - `tokenProgramId` - the token program to point to